LiberisLabs/DogStatsD.Interceptors/README.md

 StatsdClient.DogStatsd.Configure(dogstatsdConfig);
 ```

-For more information on configuring DogStatD client see the [DataDogs GitHub Page](https://github.com/DataDog/dogstatsd-csharp-client).
+For more information on configuring DogStatsD client see the [DataDogs GitHub Page](https://github.com/DataDog/dogstatsd-csharp-client).

 DogStatsD.Interceptors can then be plumbed in to any IoC container of choice.